 Application and Awards Process:

+The TDL Program has a continuous application process.
 Applicants for a TDL should complete an application through an account manager.
 The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.